Charles W. Forward: Fifty Years of Food Reform

-In 1897, Forward published a series of articles for the Jubilee year of the Vegetarian Society, detailing the history of the vegetarian movement in the Vegetarian Review.
-The following year, these formed his best known work, Fifty Years of Food Reform: A History of the Vegetarian Movement in England.
+In 1897, Forward published a series of articles for the Jubilee year of the Vegetarian Society on the history of the vegetarian movement in The Vegetarian Review.
+The following year, these articles formed Fifty Years of Food Reform: A History of the Vegetarian Movement in England.

-The book was the first to document the history of the movement, from the classical period onward from writers including Pythagoras, Ovid, Seneca, Plutarch, along with eighteenth-century poets and writers.
-It covered notable vegetarians such as William Lambe, G. Nicholson, John Frank Newton, John Oswald, Richard Phillips, Joseph Ritson and Percy Bysshe Shelley.
-It also contains over 200 illustrations, including a map of London showing vegetarian restaurants of the time.
+The book documented the history of the movement from the classical period onward, including writers such as Pythagoras, Ovid, Seneca, and Plutarch, together with 18th-century poets and writers.
+It covered vegetarians including William Lambe, G. Nicholson, John Frank Newton, John Oswald, Richard Phillips, Joseph Ritson, and Percy Bysshe Shelley.
+It contains more than 200 illustrations, including a map of London vegetarian restaurants.

 Diet theories

-Forward argued that most diseases including cancer are the result of modern-day unhealthy eating habits because people have shifted from their natural primitive vegetarian diet and are eating less fruit and vegetables.
-In 1912, Forward was elected Chairman of the Society for the Prevention and Relief of Cancer.
-From 1914, he lectured on cancer and diet and gave a lecture at The Polytechnic in Regent Street on cancer causes and prevention.
-Similar to Robert Bell and Douglas Macmillan he held the view that meat eating was a major cause of cancer.
+Forward argued that many diseases, including cancer, resulted from modern dietary habits and from departure from what he considered a natural vegetarian diet based on fruit and vegetables.
+In 1912, Forward was elected chairman of the Society for the Prevention and Relief of Cancer.
+From 1914, he lectured on cancer and diet, including at The Polytechnic in Regent Street, where he spoke on the causes and prevention of cancer.
+Like Robert Bell and Douglas Macmillan, he argued that meat eating was a major cause of cancer.

 Personal life and death

 Forward married Florance Kate Cramp in Wandsworth in 1888.
 They had three children.

-Forward died in Wimbledon, on 9 June 1934.
+Forward on 9 June 1934 in Watford, aged 70.
+He was buried at Gap Road Cemetery, Wimbledon, on 13 June.